ecampo12/2015_advent_of_code/README.md

 - I will try to not post my puzzle input, so you will have to get your own.
 - Python solutions were written in python 3.10.12 and may not work in older versions.
 - Rust solutions were written in rustc 1.75.0 (82e1608df 2023-12-21), and may not work on older versions.
+- Go solutions were written in go1.21.6, and may not work on older versions.